pixelflinger/lanczos-2d/README.md

 ![reconstruction](art/reconstruction.svg)\
-_Reconstruction of an improperly band-limited image, using a truncated ideal sinc filter yields to anisotropic ringing artifacts_
+_Reconstruction of an improperly band-limited image, using a truncated ideal sinc filter, yields to anisotropic ringing artifacts_

 ## Recap

 Just to recap, we’ve just shown that:
-- separable _sinc_ is the ideal 2D reconstruction filter
+- Separable _sinc_ is the ideal 2D reconstruction filter.
-- radial _jinc_ is the ideal isotropic reconstruction filter
+- Radial _jinc_ is the ideal isotropic reconstruction filter.
-- radial _sinc_ is just completely wrong
+- Radial _sinc_ is just completely wrong.

 ## Lanczos: take II

-Given that we found the radial _sinc_ filter is an incorrect reconstruction filter, it's legitimate to ask: is the radial Lanczos filter also "incorrect"?
+Given that we found the radial _sinc_ filter is an incorrect reconstruction filter, it's legitimate to ask whether the radial Lanczos filter is also "incorrect"?

 ![Radial Profile of Lanczos FFT](art/fft_lanczos_rbf.svg)\
 _Radial profiles of Lanczos-2 and -3 FFTs.
 High frequencies are heavily boosted._